carinam17/carinam17.github.io/Downloads/README.md

 #### Present Indicative Guide

 The present indicative is the first tense learned by students of Spanish.
-Use this three part guide to understand how to form and use the present indicative: [Part 1]({{ carinam17.github.io }}/Downloads/Present Indicative Guide Part 1.pdf)
+Use this guide to understand how to form and use the present indicative: [Part 1]({{ carinam17.github.io }}/Downloads/Present Indicative Guide Part 1.pdf)

 #### Flash Card Sets